harmboschloo/elm-ecs/README.md

     Ecs.emptyWorld specs.allComponents (Ecs.Singletons2.init 0 0)
 ```

 To create new entities we are going to add a `newEntity` function which is going to insert a new entity using the `nextEntityId` singleton value.
-And then the function updates the singleton value which then can be used for the next new entity.
+And then the function updates the singleton value for the next new entity to be created.

 ```elm
 newEntity : World -> World